-They would also vary greatly in tone and artistry with the Japanese version of Gunstar Heroes displaying classic manga, to the Japanese version of Light Crusader complete with western-looking art (again very typical of Japanese Mega Drive RPG box arts of the day, see Phantasy Star and Saint Sword).
+They would also vary greatly in style and artistry, from the Japanese version of Gunstar Heroes displaying a classic manga look, to the Japanese version of Light Crusader complete with western-looking art (again very typical of Japanese Mega Drive RPG box arts of the day, see Phantasy Star and Saint Sword).

 Mischief Makers (1997) would see Treasure working with Nintendo for the first time and its box art would glaringly exhibit a classic late 90’s trait of computer renders being used for western box art.
 Its Japanese equivalent would be a wonderfully chaotic ensemble and would deliver the game’s charm far more successfully.

 Responsible for the Japanese cover art would be one of the company’s founders, Tetsuhiko Kikuchi (HAN).
-HAN’s distinctive style can also be seen in Gunstar Heroes, Guardian Heroes (including Game Boy Advance sequels), Bangai-o (JP and NA ver), Silhouette Mirage (1997) and Rakugaki Showtime (1999).
+HAN’s distinctive style can also be seen in Gunstar Heroes, Guardian Heroes (including Game Boy Advance sequels), Bangai-O (JP and NA vers.), Silhouette Mirage (1997) and Rakugaki Showtime (1999).

 >Gunstar Heroes (JP) Mega Drive, Game Gear.
 (HAN)